Natural Life

 The band were signed to an offshoot of Hollywood Records called Tr1be Records.
 They toured extensively with indie dance act The Farm, and provided support for Seal on his UK tour.

 The band's first single "Strange World" was voted 'record of the week' by BBC Radio 1.
 The second single "Natural Life" received the same accolade two weeks running.
-Although the band enjoyed a large UK following and were regulars on the festival circuit playing at both the Glastonbury and Reading festivals that year, they never managed to break into the mainstream.
+Although the band enjoyed a large UK following and were regulars on the festival circuit playing at both the Glastonbury and Reading festivals in the summer of 92, they never managed to break into the mainstream.

 The band performed on Channel 4's The Word on 28 February 1992.

 Their percussionist Shovell later found fame as a member of M People.